taxprofiler/taxpasta/.github/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-3. Your pull request will automatically be checked by the full tox test suite.
+3. Your pull request will automatically be checked by the full test suite.
    It needs to pass all of them before it can be considered for merging.